daboynb/windows_scripts/README.md

 - Download the windows 10 ISO from microsoft
 - Run the bat file and select when asked the ISO file
 - Wait... the edited ISO will be available on your desktop

+# defender.bat

+This script disables Windows Defender and related security components with the help of PowerRun (tool created by Sordum).

+Note that this tool will permanently disable Windows Defender and other security components.
+I need to figure out how to re-enable them.
+Use with caution!